DafetiteOgaga/custom_commands/README.md

   - updateToken

 ## Changes
+  - pushfile command now displays additional option to inspect the changes in the currently processing file before staging and committing the changes to git
+  - showDiff command can now take an argument (optional - filename/path_to_file) to inspect the changes made within that file
   - fixed pushfile command to now execute without argument, parsing through all the directories and subdirectories in the given repository and listing the modified, changed, new, deleted, etc files in-turns for staging and commiting before pushing only the committed changes to remote
   - createReactApp - changed the default tags within the head tag of index.html in /public/ to accomodate setup for seo, preview cards for social media, etc
-  - pullFromMain command pulls (rebase) changes from main/master branch and plays it in from of the changes from main/master into the current branch
+  - pullFromMain command pulls (merges) changes from main/master branch and plays it in from of the changes from main/master into the current branch
   - merged mysqlstart, mysqlstop, mysqlrestart and mysql_status commands into mysqlOp command
-  - changed rollback to revert2commit command, which is preferred because it reverts to any earlier commit state and still keeps the commit history by undoing all the changes made upto the selected commit and creating a new commit for this revert.
-Hence, history is not lost or discarded
-  - Added (New) createExpoApp - uses backed up app config setup to create apps after the initial (first downloaded) setup and spins up the local server automatically.
   - [More](.more/changes.md)